s59mz/eagle-eye-ai/README.md

 # Run the Application

-1. In the running Eagle-EyexAI Docker container using the command:
+1. In the running Eagle-Eye-AI Docker container use the command:

     ```bash
     ./run_eagle_eye_ai.sh